-The late philosopher and theologian, Francis Schaeffer used the metaphor of a two-story house to describe the way we think about knowledge.
+The late philosopher and theologian, Francis Schaeffer used the metaphor of a two-story house to describe the way we think about truth.
 You can read more about that here.

-We’ve been taught to split knowledge into two parts: facts and values.
+We’ve been taught to split our concept of truth into two parts: facts and values.
 The lower-story of the house represents facts: data, reasoning, and the hard sciences.
 The upper-story represents values: ideas, morals, and the spiritual realm.
 Our culture today tells us the only place to find truth is in the lower story.
 Is that true?

 There are many things that we know to be real that cannot be found in the lower-story.
 Here are some…